-- 4. No Bearer Shares.
+4. No Bearer Shares.
 Certificates for shares in a Texas corporation may not be registered in bearer form.
 Bearer form certificates have no registered owners and have been criticized by federal and other law enforcement agencies as a means to avoid disclosure of actual ownership of entities in order to prevent discovery of the persons responsible for illegal activities by the culpable entity.
-The prohibition on bearer shares does not affect ownership interest certificates held by nominees. - H. Continuity of Life.
+The prohibition on bearer shares does not affect ownership interest certificates held by nominees.

+H. Continuity of Life.
 Corporations frequently have perpetual existence, either by default under the TBOC or by a provision in a corporation's articles of incorporation under older Texas law.
-Since a corporation is treated as a separate entity with continuity of life, events such as death or bankruptcy of an owner have no effect on the legal structure of a corporation-at least absent a specific shareholder agreement attaching consequences and procedures for certain events.
+Since a corporation is treated as a separate entity with continuity of life, events such as death or bankruptcy of an owner have no effect on the legal structure of a corporation- at least absent a specific shareholder agreement attaching consequences and procedures for certain events.
 Even in bankruptcy, a shareholder continues to be a shareholder of the bankrupt entity.
 Shares can be passed down to heirs.
 In contrast, under some existing non-Texas partnership laws, particularly less modern ones, a partnership is not an entity separate from its partners and a deceased partner's estate may have to be probated in each state where the partnership owns property.
 Expenses and the hassle of multiple probate proceedings are avoided in a corporation because corporate shares are personal property subject to probate only in the deceased shareholder's state of domicile.

 Under the pre-TBOC business entity rules, with respect to other types of entities, the problems associated with a finite lifetime or unanticipated dissolution could be solved in many cases in the drafting of the entity's constituent documents.
 However, under the TBOC, all domestic entities exist perpetually unless otherwise provided in its governing documents.
-Thus, the perpetual existence of a corporation is not an advantage to be given much weight in determining the type of business entity to utilize, particularly since the TBOC governs all newlyformed entities.
+Thus, the perpetual existence of a corporation is not an advantage to be given much weight in determining the type of business entity to utilize, particularly since the TBOC governs all newly-formed entities.

 I. Formation.
 The formation of a corporation requires certain legal formalities and the preparation of certain documents.
-Under the TBCA, articles of incorporation had to be prepared and filed with the Secretary of State, along with the payment of a \$300 filing fee.
-Under the TBOC, a certificate of formation is the proper filing document.
-The certificate of formation (hereinafter referred to as the "corporation's governing document") establishes the initial board of directors and capital structure of the corporation, and designates a registered agent and office for service of process in Texas.
-After the Secretary of State officially
+Under the TBCA, articles of incorporation had to be prepared and filed with the Secretary of State, along with the payment of a filing fee.
+Under

-TBOC § 3.202 (f) as added in the 2009 Legislative Session by S.B.
+TBOC § 3.202 (f) as added in the 2009 Legislative Session by 2009 S.B.
 1442 § 3.
-Also TBOC § 21.163(a)(4) was amended in the 2009 Legislative Session by S.B.
+Also TBOC § 21.163(a)(4) was amended in the 2009 Legislative Session by 2009 S.B.
 1442 § 31 to eliminate the ability of a corporation to issue scrip in bearer form.
-See infra Appendix D.

-TBOC § 3.003; TBCA art.
+&lt;sup>354 TBOC § 3.003; TBCA art.
 3.02(A) provides that the articles of incorporation shall set forth: "(2) The period of duration, which may be perpetual."

-TBCA arts.
+&lt;sup>356 TBCA arts.
 3.02 and 3.03.